- Article Resources

 After finally having your countertop and tiles installed, the question arises – “What do I do with the left over pieces?”
 Unlike some other stone and tile shops, when you purchase your tiles and slabs from Stone Tile Liquidators you are able to keep the remnant pieces.

 After making such a large investment on slabs or tiles, you want to be able to utilize every inch and make sure none of it goes to waste!
 Finding ways to salvage the leftover pieces can be an exciting and cost efficient way to add a touch of luxury to your home.
-From big pieces to small, we’ll provide you with some nifty ideas below on how to put every inch to good use!
+From small to big pieces, we’ll provide you with some nifty ideas below on how to put every inch to good use!

-1).
-Shower Seat – Why stop at shower wall and floor tiles when it comes to remodeling your bathroom?
+Why stop at shower wall and floor tiles when it comes to remodeling your bathroom?
 Carrying extra wall or floor tile pieces onto an existing shower seat can pull the entire look together.
-If you don’t have an existing shower seat and it’s a bigger slab remnant you’re working with, then you can surely create a shower seat of your own with fewer and thicker pieces.
+If you don’t have an existing shower seat and it’s a bigger slab remnant you’re working with, then you can surely create a shower seat of your own with a single thick piece.

-8).
-Coasters – Simple but sweet.
+Simple but sweet.
 Smaller mosaic tiles that start from 4×4 inches serve as perfect coasters for all beverages.
+You can even get fancy and print your own words, sayings, and designs on them.

 If you have questions about our store’s extensive selection of natural stone tile, natural stone slabs, porcelain tile, glass tile and mosaic tile, call Stone Tile Liquidators: 1.877.770.TILE or contact us via email.